mofojed/deephaven-js-plugins/plugins/ui/README.md

 I think the decorator syntax is less verbose and more clear about how to use; especially when rendering/building a component composed of many other components.
 Calling `ui.render` to render all the children component seems problematic.
 Marking every possible component as just `@ui.component` is pretty straightforward, and should allow for easily embedding widgets.

 Note there was an interesting project for using [React Hooks in Python](https://github.com/amitassaraf/python-hooks).
 However, it is not recommended for production code and likely has some performance issues.
 It [inspects the call stack](https://github.com/amitassaraf/python-hooks/blob/main/src/hooks/frame_utils.py#L86) to manage hook state, which is kind of neat in that you don't need to wrap your functions; however that would come at performance costs, and also more difficult to be strict (e.g. requiring functions that use hooks to be wrapped in `@ui.component` - maybe there's other dev related things we want to do in there).

+#### Glossary

+- **Programmatic Layouts**: The concept of being able to programmatically define how output from a command will appear in the UI.
+- **Callbacks**: Programmatically defined functions that will execute when an action is taken in the UI (e.g. inputting text, selecting a row in a table)
+- **Widget**: Custom objects defined on the server.
+Defined by `LiveWidget`, only implemented by our native `Figure` object right now.
+- **ObjectType Plugin**: A plugin defined for serializing custom objects between server/client.
+- **deephaven.ui**: Proposed name of the module containing the programmatic layout/callback functionality
+- **Component**: Denoted by `@ui.component` decorator, a Functional Component programmatically defined with a similar rendering lifecycle as a [React Functional Component](https://react.dev/learn#components).
+(Note: Might be more proper to name it `Element` and denote with `@ui.element`)